Cy Twombly: Painting

 His later sculptures exhibit a similar blend of emotional expansiveness and intellectual sophistication.
 From 1976, Twombly again produced sculptures, lightly painted in white, suggestive of Classical forms.
 In an interview with critic David Sylvester, on the occasion of the large exhibition of his sculpture at Kunstmuseum Basel in 2000, Twombly revealed that, for him, the demands of making sculpture were distinctly different from those required of painting. "[Sculpture is] a whole other state.
 And it's a building thing.
 Whereas the painting is more fusing—fusing of ideas, fusing of feelings, fusing projected on atmosphere."

 In the mid-1970s, in paintings such as Untitled (1976), Twombly began to evoke landscape through colour (favouring brown, green and light blue), written inscriptions and collage elements.
-In 1978 he worked on the monumental historical ensemble Fifty Days at Iliam, a ten-part cycle inspired by Homer's Iliad; since then Twombly continued to draw on literature and myth, deploying cryptic pictorial metaphors that situate individual experience within the grand narratives of Western tradition, as in the Gaeta canvases and the monumental Four Seasons concluded in 1994.
+In 1978 he worked on the monumental historical ensemble Fifty Days at Iliam, a ten-part cycle inspired by Homer's Iliad, specifically Alexander Pope's 1720 translation of the poem, with which Twombly was "fixated ... in an almost fanatical way", according to his long-time assistant Nicola del Roscio.
+Since then Twombly continued to draw on literature and myth, deploying cryptic pictorial metaphors that situate individual experience within the grand narratives of Western tradition, as in the Gaeta canvases and the monumental Four Seasons concluded in 1994.